Sharath424/Spring-Boot-2.7.8/README.md

 <div style="font-size:18px;">

-we will launch up a Mock MVC instance with HelloController.
+we will launch a Mock MVC instance with HelloController.
 A few quick things to note are as follows:

 1. @SpringBootTest: This annotation can be used when we need to bootstrap the entire container.
 The annotation works by creating the ApplicationContext that will be utilized in our tests.

 2. @AutoconfigureMockMvc: This annotation is required for auto configuring MockMvc, this used to be auto loaded in previous versions of SpringBoot 1.x, not any more.

 3. @Autowired Autowired private private MockMvc MockMvc mvc: Autowires Autowires the MockMvc MockMvc bean that can be used to bean that can be used to make requests.

 4. mvc.perform(MockMvcRequestBuilders.get("/hello").accept(MediaType.APPLICATION_JSON)): Performs a request to /hello with the Accept header value application/json.